 3. Setting parameters

-If you select the Custom option a new multi-select menu will appear where you can enter the gene symbols of your genes of interest.
+If you select the "Custom" option a new multi-select menu will appear where you can enter the gene symbols of your genes of interest.

 In the Attribute of interest tab, all of the attributes of the gene metadata database are displayed in a dropdown menu.
-From here you can select on attribute of interest which will be available in the gene metadata table.
+From here you can select one or more attribute of interest.

 4. Creating the gene metadata table